I recently saw a social media graphic that read:

 -

-Some people have found chosen family at work.
+Some people have chosen to create a family at work.

 -

-Some find deep satisfaction and identity through their careers.
+Some find satisfaction and identity through their careers more than their personal lives.